ajiteshgpt/Indian-sign-language-to-txt-and-speech-/README.md

-✋ Sign Language Recognition to Speech
+✋ Indian Sign Language Recognition to Speech

 A real-time sign language recognition system that converts hand gestures into text and speech.
 This project uses computer vision and machine learning to help bridge the communication gap between sign language users and those who don’t understand sign language.